figiri/cosmograph_widget/README.md

 ### Rebuild the JS side of the widget package

 If you change the python side, effects will be automatic (baring import caching etc.).
-But if you change the JS side, you'll need to rebuild stuff.
+But if you change the JS side and see the effects immediately, you'll need to have some "auto-build-and-load" server running...
 From the development root folder, run (assuming `npm` is installed):

 ```sh
 npm run dev
 ```

 Open `example.ipynb` in JupyterLab, VS Code, or your favorite editor to start developing.
 Changes made in `js/` will be reflected